ArduPilot/ardupilot_wiki/dev/source/docs/simulation-2.rst

 -  :ref:`Gazebo <using-gazebo-simulator-with-sitl>` is the official DARPA virtual robotics simulator
 -  :ref:`XPlane-10 <sitl-with-xplane>` a commercial flight simulator with a rich 3D interface
 -  :ref:`RealFlight <sitl-with-realflight>` a commercial flight simulator with a rich 3D interface and ability to design custom vehicles
+-  :ref:`Morse <sitl-with-morse>` a robotics simulation environment commonly used in research
 -  :ref:`Replay <testing-with-replay>` has no graphical interfacde but allows re-running master from a dataflash log

 Less often used simulators include: